pawsagainsthoomanity/PUI-hw5-issue-re-upload/README.md

 2. Slideshow changes when clicked at different glazing options
 3. Cart item amount indicator is updated
 4. A dummy cart page is added - but fully functional on its own: you can edit the amount and the total price will be updated
-5. Oh, and please add *Blueberry Rolls* - haven't finished other item pages yet.
+5. Oh, and please add *Blueberry Rolls* - haven't finished other item pages yet

 ## Notes
 The cart page is currently with dummy rows - it does not reflect the items you added.
 I'll update those in assignment partB.